Lightning-Flow-Scanner/lightning-flow-scanner-app/README.md

  [![Lightning Flow Scanner](media/banner.png)](https://github.com/Lightning-Flow-Scanner)

-Pinpoint deviations from Industry Best Practices in Salesforce Flows and ensure standards of business automation excellence.
+#### Pinpoint deviations from Industry Best Practices in Salesforce Flows and ensure standards of business automation excellence.

  [![Demo](media/lfsapp.gif)](https://github.com/Lightning-Flow-Scanner)

 ## Features

-- **Flow Overview**: Displays a list of all flows in your Salesforce org.
-- **Scan Flow**: Allows users to scan the metadata of a selected flow.
+- **Flow Overview**: Displays a list of all flows in your Salesforce org and allows users to scan the metadata of a selected flow.
 - **Flow Analysis**: Provides detailed metadata analysis of the selected flow.

 ## Using the Lightning Flow Scanner